jsknnr/enshrouded-server/README.md

 If you absolutely require to run the process in the container as a gid/uid other than 10000, you can build your own image based on my dockerfile.
 Instructions are covered [Here](https://github.com/jsknnr/enshrouded-server/issues/51)

-### Proton and Wine based images

-The `latest` tag is now based on the Proton build instead of Wine.
-This should be seamless.
-Outside of `latest`, there is `wine-$realease_version` and `proton-$release_version` with `$release_version` being the version of the release from GitHub.
-I am no longer updating the Wine version of this image.

 ### Ports

 | Port       | Protocol | Default |